slsa-framework/slsa/spec/predicates/provenance.md

 > meaningful to apply a policy against.
 >
 > This is an arbitrary JSON object with a schema is defined by `recipe.type`.
->
-> TODO: Is there a better name for this?
-"Reproducibility" sounds more like a
-> property (enum or bool) rather than a set of things needed for reproduction.

 <a id="metadata"></a>
 `metadata` _object, optional_